Short story

 “María, come here… Can you see it now?”

 “Sir, I can see it from my chair.
-I didn’t see it on my painting.”
+I didn’t see it in my painting.”

 With a hand gesture, he told her to sit back.
 While she sat down, he looked straight into her eyes.
 “María, now you have a B.” He walked around and said: “So do you, you, and you.
 I will see you on Friday for the A.”